oual99/Movie-Recommender-System-and-Sentiment-Analysis-of-Movie-Reviews/README.md

 ## Overview

 The purpose of this project is to build a Flask web application of a movie recommendation system in addition to apply sentiment analysis on each movie reviews with Python.
-It can be splitted into two main tasks:
+It can be split into two main tasks:

-Building a recommendation engine that suggest movies based on how a movie is similar to other movies (Content-based Filtering) and how a user is similar to other users (Collaborative Filtering)
+Building a recommendation engine that suggest movies based on how a movie is similar to other movies (Content-based Filtering) and how a user is similar to other users (Collaborative Filtering).

 Building a sentiment analysis model to predict the sentiment (positive or negative) of movie reviews.

 ## Project System Design